stefanogram/docker-aws/README.md

  1. Once you clone the project copy the cloudformation.yml in a new directory where you want to run your project
  2. Edit and add your details ( AWS image ID etc).
 Once you are ready, within the same directory that your cloudflormation.yml is. run the command and name your deployment stack name (--stack-name <name>) that you ( and the team) will be able to recognize:
  `aws cloudformation create-stack --stack-name stefano --template-body file://cloudformation.yml`
- 3. If you want you can checl the status of the deployment with this simple `while true` script:
+ 3. If you want you can check the status of the deployment with this simple `while true` script:

     ```
     while true; do clear; aws cloudformation describe-stack-events --stack-name stefano; sleep 5; done